columnflow/columnflow/docs/user_guide/ml.md

 You can tell columnflow, by let {py:meth}`~columnflow.ml.MLModel.produces` return the names of all columns that should be preserved, do this by define the names as strings within an interable.
 More information can be found in the official documentation about [producers](building_blocks/producers).

-In the following example, I want to preserve the number of muons and electrons, we also want to preserve the output of the neural network.
+In the following example, I want tell columnflow to preserve the output of the neural network, but also the fold indices, that are used to create the trainings and test fold.
+I do not store the input and target columns of that fold to save disk space, since they are already stored in the training set parquet file.
 To avoid confusion, we are not producing the columns in this function, we only tell columnflow to not throwing them away.
 ```{literalinclude} ./ml_code.py
 :language: python